Covert One: The Hades Factor

 Covert One: The Hades Factor (a.k.a.
 Robert Ludlum's Covert One: The Hades Factor, The Hades Factor) is a made-for-TV thriller filmed in Toronto that first aired in 2006.
 Directed by Mick Jackson, the miniseries is loosely based on The Hades Factor, a 2000 novel written by Gayle Lynds as part of the Covert-One series created by Robert Ludlum.

+The film depicts an Ebola outbreak in Berlin, which is connected to a bio-terrorism conspiracy.